BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 rooms are available upon request for the

 Free time: Bankya and esp.
 Sofia offer a lot of opportunities for good entertainment, SPA, sports, sightseeing and shopping.
 For more information look at: http://cityinfoguide.net - the Sofia monthly guide for culture and entertainment!
 SPA treatments, hiking and horse-riding are the possible leisure activities in Bankya!
-Guided visits of Sofia, including the National Museum of History and Boyana Church and as well as Rila Monastery (UNESCO World Heritage Site), Bulgaria and various medieval monuments in Serbia are organized for all field school participants and covered by the admission fee.
+Guided visits of Sofia, including the Downtown, National Museum of History, Boyana Church (UNESCO World Heritage Site) and Rila Monastery (UNESCO World Heritage Site) are organized for all field school participants and covered by the admission fee.
+Participants in the Extended Field School Project will visit alsoa number of picturesque medieval monuments in Serbia including Poganovo and Temska monasteries as well as Pirot Castle.

-THE ADMISSION FEEThe Admission fee includes educational and fieldwork activities, full-board accommodation (hotel + 3 meals per day), tools, materials, project Handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees and administrative costs.
+The Admission fee includes all educational and practical activities, tools and materials, full-board accommodation (hotel + 3 meals per day), project handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees and administrative costs.

 The Early bird admission fee for the Standard Project/Extended Project is 1259/1889 EUR (app.1599/ 2429 USD.
 Check current exchange rates!).